Queng123/Bot-Discord-Github/README.md

 ## Usage

-When a new commit is pushed to the repository, a notification will be sent to the discord channel
+When a new PR is created on the repository, a notification will be sent to the discord channel

 ## License